Orca Slicer V2.3.0

 Latest Updates

 As Orca is an open source project, developers also contribute to it on GitHub.
-Here are some of the new updates in the latest version
+Here are some of the new updates in the latest version.
+Also know the update process.

 Setup and Use Orca Slicer